nickfthedev/next13-prisma-boilerplate/README.md

 # next-prisma-todo
-Boilerplate App with Prisma and NextJS 13 (App Directory).
+Boilerplate App with Prisma and NextJS 13 (App Directory BETA).
 Using Tailwind and DaisyUI

 DB Schema Ready for NextAuthJS